Xiongwei26/LRI-XW/README.md

 [iTALK](https://github.com/Coolgenome/iTALK),
 [CellChat](https://github.com/sqjin/CellChat)
 ## Usage
 * scRNA-seq data: Each column is a normalised gene/protein expression profile of a cell type or an individual cell.
 An example snapshot of the abundance matrix is shown below.
+And the scRNA-seq data was processed by  code/Processing_scRNA-seq_data.py

 ||cell_type_0|cell_type_1|cell_type_2|...|
 |-:|:-:|:-:|:-:|:-|